jupyter/telemetry/docs/pages/personal-data.rst

   Since the [GDPR] definition includes “any information,” one must assume that the term “personal data” should be as broadly interpreted as possible.

-Further, Jupyter Telemetry also requires that every property within an event has a ``category`` field explicitly labeling the type of personal data being collected.
+Further, Jupyter Telemetry also requires that every property within an event has a ``categories`` field explicitly labeling the type of personal data being collected.

 .. code-block:: yaml